 By playing with your kitten, you will be able to create a bond with them.
 This will show them how to play in healthy ways too.

 This is a great detailed article about bringing your Maine Coon kitten home.

 Cat trees are a popular choice.
 Your cat can climb and explore as a kitten and will use the tree when they get older too.
 They might seem like a big investment, but they are definitely worth the money!
 If you’re getting a Maine Coon Kitten then keep in mind they get really big, so a nice sturdy cat tree in order for your new friend.

 You should also buy a scratching post.
 These are very inexpensive, but they are extremely useful.
 Even a simple one will do the job!
 Without a scratching post, your kitten might destroy your furniture or carpet.
 You can use treats to reward your kitten for using the scratching post too.

 Don’t forget to create a cozy place for your kitten to sleep.
 Buy a cat bed or tent for them to snuggle up in.
 Place blankets or pillows around the room for them to rest on.
 You can even buy a cat hammock to hang for the kitten!
 Be prepared for your kitten to join you on the sofa or in your bed though!
 Cats are known to be bed-stealers.

 Choosing Litter and a Litter Box For Your New Kitten

-Finally, you have to think about a litter box.
+Finally, you have to think about a litter box for your Maine Coon.
 Find out whether or not you will be litter training the kitten yourself.
 This isn’t too challenging anyway, but it’s definitely easier if a kitten already knows what to do.

 Kittens and cats can be very particular about their litter boxes.
-If they've been raised by the breeder with a covered litter box, then you may want to consider providing your new kitten with the same type.
-Same goes with Non-Covered boxes, or stainless steel pans.
+If they’ve been raised by the breeder with a covered litter box, then you may want to consider providing your new kitten with the same type.
+The same goes with Non-Covered boxes or stainless steel pans.

 There are several types of litter to choose from.
 The most popular types include: